An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Learning-based Optimization Algorithms for the VRP

-Although using ML as operators can improve the performance of heuristic algorithms effectively, these algorithms are still time-consuming because they lack effective guidance when searching.
-Recently many studies have used hyper-heuristic algorithms to solve the VRP \cite{ref87,ref88,ref89}.
-This algorithm is seen as high-level heuristic algorithm \cite{ref89} because it does not search randomly but guide by high-level heuristics.
-Scholars consequently proposed learning hyper-heuristic algorithm, which use ML as high-level guider to automatically select or generate heuristics.
-The first learning-based heuristic search proposed by Meignan \emph{et al.} \cite{ref90} in 2010.
-They used a multi-agent modular model based on the agent metaheuristic framework (AMF) to build selective hyper-heuristic framework for the CVRP and SDVRP.
-In their model, each agent builds an AMF model and selects low level heuristics.
-Then RL and SL mechanisms are used by agents to learn from experience and other agents respectively to modify strategies of search.
-Their experiments on Christofides benchmarks \cite{ref91} proved that adding ML algorithms can effectively improve the performance of CBM.
-Later, Asta and Özcan \cite{ref92} designed a hyper-heuristic algorithm based on apprenticeship learning to produce a new heuristic method for VRPTW.
-The same ML algorithm also was used by Tyasnurita \emph{et al.} \cite{ref93} to train the time delay neural network (TDNN) for solving the open vehicle routing problem (OVRP), which does not need to return to the deport.
-They used Modified Choice Function-All Moves (MCFAM) \cite{ref94} as an expert hyper-heuristic and used Taguchi method \cite{ref95} to ensure optimum setting of TDNN parameters.
-Based on the mean performance, their model is significantly better than MCF-AM on 10 out of 14 instances from Christofides benchmark \cite{ref91}.
-Yao \emph{et al.} \cite{ref96} considered a real-life route planning problem.
-They took the safety of the planned route as one of the objectives and used RL to train model.
-They compare their model with EMLS and NSGA-II on the map of New York.
-Although their framework has good efficiency and optimality, it would cost a lot of time during training.
+In addition to incorporating heuristics as components of the LBO models, scholars have recently proposed to use the LBO algorithm to automatically select or generate heuristics, which can be considered as a type of hyper-heuristic algorithm.
+Hyper-heuristic algorithms have been used to solve the VRP in many studies \cite{ref109,ref110,ref111}.
+This kind of algorithms does not search randomly but is guided by other high-level algorithms.
+Meignan \emph{et al.} \cite{ref112} first used a multi-agent modular model based on the agent metaheuristic framework (AMF) to build a selective hyper-heuristic framework for the CVRP and SDVRP.
+In their model, each agent builds an AMF model and selects the low-level heuristics.
+RL and SL mechanisms are used by agents to learn from experience and other agents respectively.
+Later, Asta and Özcan \cite{ref113} designed a hyper-heuristic algorithm based on apprenticeship learning to produce a new heuristic method for the VRPTW.
+The same LBO algorithm was used by Tyasnurita \emph{et al.} \cite{ref114} to train the time delay neural network (TDNN) to solve the open vehicle routing problem (OVRP), which does not require vehicles to return to the depot.
+Moreover, some studies used the LBO algorithms to select heuristics.
+Both Kerschke \emph{et al.} \cite{ref115} and Zhao \emph{et al.} \cite{ref116} trained the LBO model as a selector to select the best algorithms for a given TSP instance.
+Rodr{\'\i}guez \emph{et al.} \cite{ref117} constructed a multi-layer perceptron (MLP) to select the best meta-heuristic for solving the VRPTW, and Martin \emph{et al.} \cite{ref118} used LBO as a selector to select the best parameter settings for randomized Clarke Wright savings for CVRP.
+Using LBO models as selector of heuristics can leverage complementarity within a set of heuristics to achieve better performance.